martaarozarena/KSchool-Master-Final-Project/README.md

 # Coronavirus forecast in different countries

 **Initial note**: This `readme` explains how to run this project.
-It contains special instructions since the purpose is that it can be locally run and evaluated by the instructors.
+It contains special instructions since the purpose is that it can be locally run and also evaluated by the instructors.

 This project predicts coronavirus cases and deaths in 25 selected countries around the world, for the next 2 weeks.
 In order to aim for better predictions, the model is trained with various exogenous variables.
 In the frontend, the user is then allowed to modify a couple of these exogenous variables in the future and see how those changes impact the forecast.